MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-channel-analytics.md

 :::image type="content" source="media/real-time-marketing-aggregate-channel-analytics.png" alt-text="Aggregate channel analytics dashboard." lightbox="media/real-time-marketing-aggregate-channel-analytics.png":::

 > [!NOTE]
-> Currently, only interaction data from Real-time journeys is used to populate the aggregate channel analytics dashboards.
+> Currently, only interaction data from real-time journeys is used to populate the aggregate channel analytics dashboards.
 Data from outbound marketing customer journeys is not used.

 ## How to use the dashboard